ghoomfrog/silili/saja-lili-vs-toki-pona.md

 # Saja Lili vs Toki Pona

 - Saja Lili doesnt have the vowels *e* and *o*.
-- Saja Lili has a more efficient and comprehensive vocabulary.
+- Saja Lili has a more comprehensive vocabulary.
 - Saja Lili doesnt have special words to indicate the subject and object (*li* and *e* in Toki Pona).
 - Saja Lili doesnt have an imperative or vocative marker (*o* in Toki Pona).
 - Saja Lili has a single word for "and" and "or".